Actinic keratosis: Skin pigmentation

-Melanin is a pigment in the epidermis that functions to protect keratinocytes from the damage caused by UV radiation; it is found in higher concentrations in the epidermis of darker-skinned individuals, affording them protection against the development of AKs.
+Melanin is a pigment in the epidermis that functions to protect keratinocytes from the damage caused by UV radiation; it is found in higher concentrations in the epidermis of darker-skinned individuals, affording them protection against the development of actinic keratoses.

-Fair-skinned individuals have a significantly increased risk of developing AKs when compared to olive-skinned individuals (odds ratios of 14.1 and 6.5, respectively), and AKs are uncommon in dark-skinned people of African descent.
-Other phenotypic features seen in fair-skinned individuals that are associated with an increased propensity to develop AKs include:
+Fair-skinned individuals have a significantly increased risk of developing actinic keratoses when compared to olive-skinned individuals (odds ratios of 14.1 and 6.5, respectively), and actinic keratoses are uncommon in dark-skinned people of African descent.
+Other phenotypic features seen in fair-skinned individuals that are associated with an increased propensity to develop actinic keratoses include: